eaasi/user-handbook/source/guide/details.rst

 Resource Detail Pages
 ======================

 :term:`Resource` Detail pages provide some additional descriptive information for EAASI resources.
-Depending on permissions and the resource's Network status, users may be also be able to edit teh resource's configuration settings for Emulation Access sessions.
+Depending on permissions, users may be also be able to edit the resource's configuration settings for Emulation Access sessions.

 .. _environment_details: